CopyPeste/CopyPeste/README.md

-Welcome to the CopyPestte project.
+Welcome to the CopyPeste project.

 Development currently in progress.